mkpkg

 MAKEPKG(5)

-shell() [pre] setup wrappers (runs in port directory) download fetch sources to PKGMK_SOURCE_DIR checksums verify sha256sums or b2sums signature verify port signature extract() or auto unpack sources into $SRC patch() apply patches (runs in $SRC) build() compile and install to $PKG (runs in $SRC) post_build() post-build fixups (runs in $SRC) strip strip binaries (unless -n) compress gzip man pages meta write declarative metadata to package footprint generate and check .footprint shell() [post] cleanup wrappers (runs in port directory)The
+if given), downloads sources, verifies checksums and signatures, and produces a binary package archive.
+The build pipeline:shell() [pre] setup wrappers (port directory) download fetch sources checksums verify sha256sums signature verify port signature extract() or auto unpack sources into $SRC patch() apply patches build() compile and install to $PKG post_build() post-build fixups strip strip binaries (unless -n) compress gzip man pages meta write declarative metadata footprint check .footprint; sign if clean shell() [post] cleanup wrappers (port directory)The package is only signed if the footprint check passes cleanly.